BrianPugh/python-template/README.rst

    All of these distributions will be uploaded to the github action job page.
    On git semver tags (``vX.X.X``), they will be uploaded to PyPI.

-When developing, you must re-run ``poetry-install`` to re-compile changes made in C/Cython code.
+When developing, you must re-run ``uv sync`` to re-compile changes made in C/Cython code.
 The resulting, built Cython code will be importable from ``pythontemplate._c_extension``, so it may be good to add something like the following to your ``pythontemplate/__init__.py``: